Principal Financial Group LoginLogin to review, manage and retrieve information from your secure PFG personal retirement account

 Wesleyan Pension Fund members who are participating in the plan with employer contributions are provided life insurance coverage upon the first contribution and long-term disability insurance coverage after one year of consecutive contributions.
 As long as employer contributions are made on your behalf, this benefit will be provided through the UNUM Life Insurance Company.

 The formula for determining the life insurance benefit for individuals age 30 and younger is 4.0 times your salary, determined as described in the preceding paragraph.
 The salary multiple drops 0.1 for each year of age past 30, leveling out at 1.0 times compensation at age 60 to 70.
 Coverage is .5 times at age 70 and over for active participants.
 See insurance links below.
 This benefit is only available before retirement.
 Once you retire or terminate employment, you will no longer be covered under the WPF group insurance plan.
+The maximum amount of life insurance benefit is $550,000.

-WPF Group Long-Term Disability booklets provided by UNUM are available for plan members to download for further details of the coverage.
+WPF Group Long-Term Disability booklets provided by UNUM are available for plan members to download for further details of this coverage.
 You may also select a document below to learn more about the assistance programs provided by UNUM in addition to your Life and Disability coverage.

 These annually provided booklets are available to download and will assist treasurers and financial administrators of churches with tax issues to housing allowance guidance.
 The author, Daniel D. Busby, is the President of Evangelical Council for Financial Accountability and also a former General Treasurer of The Wesleyan Church.